 Sophisticated analyses include techniques like options pricing methodology, expected loss estimation and risk simulations of the impacts of changed macroeconomic conditions.
-However, contingent liabilities should be analyzed with a skeptical eye as depending on the situation as they can sometimes cost a company several millions of dollars.
+However, contingent liabilities should be analyzed with a serious and skeptical eye, since, depending on the specific situation, they can sometimes cost a company several millions of dollars.
 Sometimes contingent liabilities can arise suddenly and could be completely unforeseen.
 The $4.3 billion liability for Volkswagen related to its 2015 emissions scandal is one such contingent liability example.

 Learn accounting fundamentals and how to read financial statements with CFI's free online accounting classes.
 These courses will give the confidence you need to perform world-class financial analyst work.
 Start now!